pierregermain/MyTux/dotfiles/vim/.vim/chuleta.md

 #Paste

-,pp | paste in new line
+:put | paste in new line

 "+p | paste clipboard
 "+y | yank to clipboard